Austin Wrongful Death Lawyer

 - Loss of companionship and guidance

-It’s important to note that, even if any criminal charges are cleared, the negligent person may still be found responsible for damages in a civil wrongful death lawsuit.
-We can help you with the legalities of your case and fight to obtain the full compensation you and your family members need.
+It’s important to note that, even if any criminal charges are cleared, the negligent person might still be found responsible for damages in a civil wrongful death lawsuit.
+We can help you with the legalities of your claim and fight to obtain the full compensation you and your family members need.

 Texas Wrongful Death Statute of Limitations